-Two primary motivators tend to drive most people wanting to take control of their debt: the avoidance of pain or the promise of a better future.
+Two primary motivators drive most people to want to take control of their debt: the avoidance of pain or the promise of a better future.
 Viewed another way, negative emotions or positive emotions.
 Which better describes you?
 Is it both?

-My top three motivations for wanting to destroy my debt are:
+My top three motivations for destroying my debt are:

-Keep this list handy as you move through the six steps of the Debt Destroyer Program and review it frequently as you work your plan.
-Once the real work starts, it will be important to regularly remind yourself why it's important for you to gain control of your debt.
+Keep this list handy as you complete the six steps of the Debt Destroyer Program, and review it frequently as you implement your plan.
+Once the real work starts, it will be important to regularly remind yourself why it's important to gain control of your debt.